yli3/GetData_CourseProject/README.md

     fBodyAccJerkMag
     fBodyGyroMag
     fBodyGyroJerkMag

-In addition to the above, the 561 time and frequency domain variables also contain additional means obtained by averaging signals in a signal window sample:

-    gravityMean
-    tBodyAccMean
-    tBodyAccJerkMean
-    tBodyGyroMean
-    tBodyGyroJerkMean

-These do not have corresponding standard deviations and are not considered in this assignment.

-We will focus only on `mean` and `std` (standard deviation) measurements of the 33 standard measures described above, resulting in a total of 66 relevant standard measures.

 ## Cleaned data objectives

-Our objective is to produce dataset according to tidy data principles.
+Our objective is to produce tidy data.
+We will use the following criteria:

+1. Each variable forms a column.
+1. Each observation forms a row.
+1. Each type of observational unit forms a table.

+We wil additionally adhere to the following principles:

+1. Descriptive and meaningful variable names
+1. Expressive variable values
+1. Uniquely identifiable observations

-Additionally, we will be providing the output in narrow, rather than wide form, such that each row contains only one measurement value.
+Additionally, we elect to provide the data in narrow (also referred to as "tall" or "long"), rather than wide form, such that each table has only one measurement column.
 Either narrow or wide data may qualify as tidy, and the `reshape2` **R** package provides an easy interface between them.

 The information contained in our tidy output data will fall into two categories: **identifying variables** and **measurement variables**.